t-jor/Powerflow-Project/README.md

 ---

-## 🧭 Project Overview
+## 📘 Project Overview

+This portfolio project simulates a **Business Intelligence case study** for the fictional fitness app **PowerFlow**, focusing on marketing ROI analysis and modern data modeling using **dbt Cloud** and **Snowflake**.

+### 💼 Business Context

+**PowerFlow** is a digital fitness app offering subscription-based workout plans with guided video instructions.
+The **Marketing Department** aims to identify which channels and campaigns deliver the strongest financial returns across the user lifecycle.
+The core business goal is to understand **which marketing channel and/or campaign ID achieves the highest Return on Investment (ROI)** at different points in a user's lifetime — enabling smarter budget allocation and improved user acquisition efficiency.

+### 🧠 Analytical Approach

-**PowerFlow** is an end-to-end analytics project built with **dbt Cloud** and **Snowflake**.
+This project translates that business challenge into a reproducible data model built with **dbt Cloud** and **Snowflake**.
-It demonstrates how raw marketing and transaction data can be transformed into a clean, analytics-ready data model that enables reliable ROI calculations per customer.
+It integrates and transforms multiple data sources into a unified, analytics-ready ROI dataset.

-The project simulates a multi-source marketing environment — combining user registration, campaign cost, transaction, and attribution data — to analyze how effectively marketing spend converts into revenue.

-This implementation follows **modern data modeling best practices** with clearly separated layers for **staging**, **intermediate**, and **mart** models.
+Using the shared `device_id` as the linking key, the models calculate:

+- Cost per user and campaign
+- Revenue and profit by channel and cohort
+- ROI trends over time

+The dbt pipeline follows a **three-layer architecture** (*staging → intermediate → marts*) with modular SQL logic, automated tests, and clear documentation to ensure data quality and transparency.
-All transformations are fully version-controlled via GitHub and orchestrated in dbt Cloud.
+All transformations are version-controlled via GitHub and orchestrated in dbt Cloud.

 ---